helm/charts/REVIEW_GUIDELINES.md

 This repository follows a [test procedure](https://github.com/helm/charts/blob/master/test/README.md).
 This allows the charts of this repository to be tested according to several rules (linting, semver checking, deployment testing, etc) for every Pull Request.

-The `ci` directory of a given Chart allows to test different use cases, by allowing you to define different sets of values overriding `values.yaml`, one file per set.
-See the [documentation](https://github.com/helm/charts/blob/master/test/README.md#providing-custom-test-values) for more informations.
+The `ci` directory of a given Chart allows testing different use cases, by allowing you to define different sets of values overriding `values.yaml`, one file per set.
+See the [documentation](https://github.com/helm/charts/blob/master/test/README.md#providing-custom-test-values) for more information.

 This directory MUST exist with at least one test file in it.